 Via Hotel Amsterdam

-After three years of vacancy, a new future arose in 2017 for the former Sphinxstate office building of Planet Internet in Diemen.
+After three years of vacancy, a new destiny arose in 2017 for the former Sphinxstate office building of Planet Internet in Diemen.
 After two locations in London, Via opened its first branch on the European mainland in Amsterdam Diemen in September.

 The ‘hostel concept with the service of a hotel’ is the new place for the young urban traveler to get to know the city in a new way.
 With 170 shared and private rooms and 744 beds, bar / restaurant The Dude, a cinemaroom and multifunctional common areas – all furnished in nineties style – VIA helps each guest discover the city with fresh creative eyes to discover.